cms-tau-pog/TauFW/PicoProducer/python/analysis/README.md

 ### Hierarchy
-To run analysis modules with `pico.py`, the modules should always by in this directory (`python/analysis`), but you can organize your modules in a subdirectory, e.g.
+To run analysis modules with `pico.py`, the modules should always by in this directory (`python/analysis/`), but you can organize your modules in subdirectories, e.g.
 ```
 pico.py channel mutau TauID.ModuleMuTau
 pico.py channel mutau python/analysis/TauID/ModuleMuTau_TauID.py
 ```
-Furthermore, the module file and class should have the exact same name, e.g. `ModuleMuTau.py` contains `ModuleMuTau`.
+Furthermore, the module file and class should have the exact same name, e.g. [`ModuleMuTau.py`](ModuleMuTau.py) contains `ModuleMuTau`.

 ## Accessing nanoAOD
 Please refer to the [nanoAOD documentation](https://cms-nanoaod-integration.web.cern.ch/integration/master-102X/mc102X_doc.html)